dolbyio-samples/rts-app-react-publisher-viewer/README.md

 - [ ] Recording your streams.
 - [ ] Chromecast support.
 - [ ] Picture in Picture Support.
+- [ ] Ability to see stats for each individual source.
+- [ ] Improved simulcast stats for the publisher.

 ## Browser compatibility